Nibamot/sample_lnmp_stack/README.md

 NGINX along wih Apache is one of the most widely used web-servers. to act as a reverse proxy.
 By default it serves on port 80.

 2. **PHP-FPM**
-PHP_FPM stands for PHP-FastCGI Process Manager.
+PHP-FPM stands for PHP-FastCGI Process Manager.
 This is primarily used for interfacing interactive programs with the web-server(Not just plain HTML) Simply put, the the PHP-FPM is reponsible in this scenario for loading the data.
 By default it works on the port 9000.
 The PHP output is then served through nginx.

 3. **MySQL**
 MySQl is an example of a well-used database among monolithic and microservices architecture.
 It serves on port 3306 by default.